Nelson-J/jegopay/workflow.md

 #This text explains how best to contribute to development:

 The project has two branches:
-*development branch : For development activities *production branch : For deploying the application
+- development branch : For development activities
+- master branch : For deploying the application

 If you are working on a new feature you would like to implement,
 1. Create a local development branch